 A. If the jaws are locked, that’s probably a seizure.
 Because things tighten up and you have muscles here that tighten and relax, tighten and relax, but it shouldn’t stay that way, indefinitely.

-Escalon also testified that, when he questioned appellant, he did not know, but he suspected, that Mariah had died from a fractured skull.
+Escalon also testified that, when he questioned Melissa Lucio, he did not know, but he suspected, that Mariah had died from a fractured skull.
 Escalon can be seen and heard on the videotape informing appellant that an autopsy would be performed on Mariah and asking appellant “if they’re going to find a fractured skull.”
 Appellant replied that an autopsy would show that Mariah did not have a fractured skull, and appellant denied hitting Mariah in the head.
 Escalon also testified at trial:

 Q. [STATE]: Now when you’re going through the interview with her, did you know the cause of death-the exact cause of death at that point?